QuineDot/rust-learning/src/dyn-elision-trait-bounds.md

 As mentioned above, trait object bounds always apply in function bodies, similar to function signatures where every lifetime is early-bound.
-This is true irregardless of whether the lifetimes are early or late bound in the function signature.
+This is true regardless of whether the lifetimes are early or late bound in the function signature.
 ```rust
 trait Single<'a>: 'a {}